Best triathlon wetsuits for open water swimming

 Using a surf suit in a race is technically legal in most events, but you’ll burn way more energy fighting the shoulder restriction, and your T1 time will suffer trying to peel it off.

-Fit matters more than brand, more than neoprene grade, more than anything else on this list.
-A wetsuit that doesn’t fit right is worse than no wetsuit at all.
-It should feel tight everywhere without restricting your breathing or shoulder rotation.
-Tight is good.
-Constricting is bad.
-The neoprene stretches slightly when wet, so a new suit should feel snug on land.
+Fit matters more than brand, more than rubber quality, more than anything else in this article.
+A wetsuit that doesn’t fit is worse than no wetsuit at all.
+It should feel tight everywhere without restricting your breathing or shoulder rotation, and a new suit should feel snug on land because the neoprene stretches slightly when wet.
+There should be no loose material in the lower back or behind the knees; that’s where water pools and turns into drag.
+Measure your height, weight, and chest carefully, follow the brand’s chart, and size down if you’re between sizes.

+After fit comes panel layout.
 Entry-level suits use the same thickness neoprene everywhere.
-Better suits use variable thickness panels: thin and flexible in the shoulders (1-1.5mm), thicker in the core and legs (3-5mm) for buoyancy, and medium in the back (2-3mm).
+Better suits go thin and flexible in the shoulders (1-1.5mm) so you can rotate, thicker in the core and legs (3-5mm) for buoyancy, and medium in the back (2-3mm).
+The leg thickness is the part most triathletes actually need.
+Runners and cyclists rarely have a swimmer’s kick, and 4-5mm legs lift your lower body into a position that can drop your swim split on its own.

 Best triathlon wetsuits right now